 Located on the northernmost point of San Diego County, this is the ideal spot for whale watching, stand up paddle boarding, and a wide range of other water sports to keep you entertained.
 The waters are calm and perfect for paddlers of all skill levels.
 Visit the marina after your SUP session or catch a view of whales.
 After the SUP session, you can directly grab some food at the nearby Jolly Rodger.

+In San Diego paddle boarding is growing very rapidly.
+Typically, Europe is most people's first choice for vacations and recreational activities and they might think paddle boarding in Europe is the best possible way to enjoy the sport.
+But San Diego really can give it a run for its money.
 There are a lot of wonderful paddle boarding spots in the world and San Diego is one of those spots that's worth your visit.
 If you are looking for a nice spot for paddle boarding San Diego won’t let you down.
 And summer would generally be a nice time of year to pay a visit for paddle boarding.
 But if you only have time for a trip in the winter, check out these winter paddle boarding spots in America you can go to.